 New York is also referred to as the media capital of the world.
 Media companies in NY area are having trouble (like anywhere else) but the good news for them is – their billionaire Mayor wants to do something about it.

 Mayor Michael Bloomberg wants to save New York’s media industry.
 He announced plans for a city-funded stimulus designed to create jobs in publishing, TV and online media with training facilities, tax breaks and inducements for media companies to set up shop in NY….More

-- Forming a New York City Media Lab, a research center for media companies, universities and others to collaborate on research, share findings and provide a physical center for networking, lectures and workshops.
+- Forming a New York City Media Lab, a research centre for media companies, universities and others to collaborate on research, share findings and provide a physical centre for networking, lectures and workshops.

 - Issuing tax-exempt bonds to help companies buy new manufacturing, research or production facilities

 - Starting a Media and Tech Fellowship program meant to encourage start-ups and innovation.

 - Helping start-ups and small tech firms do business with the city. (which is the local government – this I believe will really help)

 - Starting a centre for media freelancers in lower Manhattan.

 - Creating a training program to help people find opportunities in new media. (unless the economy improves nobody will hire but training people is important)

 Bloomberg has a strong media background, hence he understands their pain.
 Few ideas will work, few will not.
 But at least there seems to be an intent to wake up this recession-bear and convert it to a bull.